mtg-toolz/gui-helper/README.md

 Creates the command line based on options and file locations

-Checks for Java is installed (TODO)
+Checks for Java is installed (X)

+Figure out how to not use default path for Java (TODO) Figure out default path for macos for Java in mean time (TODO)

+Create cmd object for options selected (X)

+Send object to rust (TODO)
+Send path to rust (TODO)
+Exec command in rust (TODO)

 Helps you pick your deck list and ensures it is in the correct format (TODO)